Travelling Sumatra: Everything You Need to Know (Insider’s Travel Guide and Tips)

 Do I Need to Tip in Sumatra?

-Tipping isn’t a hard and fast rule as you’d find in the United States, but there are many situations in which it is expected – and a nice thing to do.
+Tipping isn’t a hard and fast rule as you’d find in the United States, but there are some situations in which it is expected – and a nice thing to do.

-It’s not really necessary in accommodation or restaurants, but if you feel like doing it, go for it.
+It’s not really necessary in accommodations or restaurants, but if you feel like doing it, go for it.

-In some areas, the staff at your guest house or the restaurant you eat at may be working there without a wage.
+In some areas, the staff at your guest house or the restaurant you eat at may be working there without a wage (or below minimum wage).
 With limited employment opportunities in small villages, this is their opportunity to learn English and learn the skills that will help them get a job later in life.

 What is Sumatran Food Like?

-In general, Indonesian food is fresh, tasty and spicy, spicy hot.
+In general, Indonesian food is fresh, tasty and spicy, spicy hot – and Sumatra specialty dishes pack just as much punch!

 Rice and noodles are staple foods, mixed with a variety of vegetables, meats and egg.
 Food ranges from curries and stews to nasi goreng (fried rice) and satay.

-In many of the bigger restaurants and hotels in the bigger tourist you’ll find a pretty good variety of Western food, but once you’re out of the city, you’ll be hard pressed to find so much as a loaf of bread.
+In many of the bigger restaurants and hotels in the tourist spots, you’ll find a pretty good variety of Western food, but once you’re out of the city, you’ll be hard-pressed to find so much as a loaf of bread.

 Dairy is scarce here – so prepare yourself for a holiday without cheese and milk (again, unless you stick to the tourist areas).